Acasă / Întrebari frecvente / Tourist information

 VISITING RULES!

-Leave only your footprints behind, take only photographs as memories, and help protect the biodiversity of Retezat National Park and the overlapping protected natural areas!
-These are valuable territories for the conservation of nature and landscapes, which deserve to remain intact so that future generations can enjoy and benefit from their beauty.
+Leave behind only your bootprints, take only photos as memories, and protect the biodiversity of Retezat National Park and its overlapping protected areas!
+These are valuable territories for nature and landscape conservation, and they deserve to be kept intact so that future generations can also enjoy and benefit from their beauty.

-- Get informed!
-Before setting out on a trail, check a map of Retezat National Park (RNP), learn about the protected area and its visitation rules, choose your trail based on its duration and difficulty, check the weather, and equip yourself accordingly.
+1. Get informed!
+Before setting out on a trail, consult a map of Retezat National Park (PNR), learn about the protected area and its visitation rules, choose a trail suitable for your time and fitness level, check the weather forecast, and equip yourself accordingly.

-- Respect the rules and the instructions of APNR rangers, mountain rescue teams, and gendarmes!
-All activities must be conducted with respect for the protected natural area and in accordance with current laws.
+2. Follow the rules and the instructions of APNR rangers, gendarmes, and mountain rescuers!
+All activities must be conducted with respect for the protected area and in accordance with current legislation.

-- Stay on marked trails only!
-Visiting RNP is done at your own risk and is only allowed on marked hiking trails (with conventional signs) and on marked and bolted climbing routes.
-APNR is not responsible for incidents that may cause damage or harm to individuals or legal entities within the park.
+4. Stay on marked trails only!
+Visiting the park is at your own risk and is permitted only on hiking trails marked with conventional signs and on designated and equipped climbing routes.
+APNR is not responsible for any incidents resulting in harm or damage to individuals or entities conducting activities within the park.

-- Do not light open fires!
-Lighting or maintaining open fires using wood, charcoal, or any solid vegetal fuel is prohibited in the park, except at sheepfolds or in sustainable development zones.
-Only the use of camping stoves is allowed in camping areas.
+6. Do not light open fires!
+Lighting and maintaining open fires using wood, coal, or other plant-based fuels is prohibited within the PNR, except at sheepfolds and in designated sustainable development areas.
+In camping areas, only the use of portable stoves (primus) is allowed.

-- Protect the flora and fauna!
-Cutting, breaking, or uprooting trees, seedlings, or saplings is prohibited, as is the collection, damage, or destruction of any plant species, rocks, fossils, or speleothems.
-Feeding wild animals and interfering with the natural balance of the park is also forbidden.
+8. Protect the flora and fauna!
+It is forbidden to cut, break, or uproot trees, saplings, and shoots, as well as to collect, damage, or destroy any species of plants, rocks, fossils, or speleothems.
+Feeding wild animals and interfering with the natural balance of the park is also prohibited.

-- Protect and keep the waters clean!
-The use of boats, diving equipment, bathing, or the use of detergents in streams and lakes within the park is prohibited.
-On the Gura Apelor reservoir, the use of motorized recreational boats is forbidden (including for fishing), but boats with other propulsion systems are allowed.
+12. Protect and keep water sources clean!
+The use of boats, diving equipment, bathing, and use of detergents in water bodies within the PNR is prohibited.
+On Gura Apelor reservoir, recreational use of motorboats is forbidden.
+Non-motorized boats are allowed.

-- Follow the rules for using aircraft!
-Voluntary flying over the park with motorized aircraft at altitudes below 1000 m is forbidden, except in cases of national safety, rescue operations, natural disaster prevention, or authorized transport, and only with the approval of APNR.
+14. Follow drone and aircraft regulations!
+Voluntary flying over the PNR with motorized aircraft below 1000 m altitude is forbidden, except in cases involving national security, rescue, natural disaster prevention, or authorized transport, and only with APNR approval.